Fireball 500: Reception

+Box office

+The film was a minor box office success earning rentals in North America between $1.5 million and $2 million.

 Critical

 Kevin Thomas of the Los Angeles Times said the film "leaves American International's beach formula pretty much intact despite William Asher's attempt to inject some sophistication into his story" but thought it was "always easy to watch" with "a brisk tempo, a stylish verve that leaps over large holes in the story."
 Bosley Crowther of The New York Times called it "a real turkey... one old bird that should have been cremated, not cooked."
+Variety called it "an admirable attempt, realized to a significant degree, to add drama to what had become standard teen pic fluff...
+A snappy pace that flags only in final minutes."

+Sight and Sound wrote, "Marginally better than the comedies in the series, and the stock cars look good."

+Filmink called it "one of the most transitional films you’ll see... a conscious attempt to evolve the beach party style into a new genre... the film isn’t bad, it’s just that the mixture of cars, serious drama and musical numbers does not entirely work."

 Sequel

-In July 1966 it was announced Burt Topper would produce a follow up, Malibu 500 with a budget of $1.4 million.
-This became Thunder Alley.
+In July 1966 it was announced Burt Topper would produce a follow-up, Malibu 500 with a budget of $1.4 million.
+This became Thunder Alley starring Fabian and Funicello.
+A number of other stock car/racing films followed on from Fireball 500, including Track of Thunder (1967), Hell on Wheels (1967) and The Wild Racers (1968) (with Fabian).